 B.S. in Mechanical Engineering

-Mechanical engineering is a broad-based profession working with devices, systems and processes through analysis and design.
-Mechanical engineers’ knowledge of design helps advance the world through innovative solutions to complex challenges.
+The Bachelor of Science in mechanical engineering provides students with an understanding of the design, development, analysis and testing of machines, devices and processes that improve the quality of life.
+Mechanical engineering is a broad-based profession and mechanical engineers’ knowledge of design helps advance the world through innovative solutions to complex challenges.

 Areas of emphasis